 Swimmers from Holy Family participate in the Mound Westonka-Holy Family co-op.
 Coached by Ben Hanson, swim practices are held at the Mound Westonka High School pool every day after school.
 Each year the team sends multiple athletes to participate in the state meet, where they compete against the top high school girls swim programs in Minnesota.
 Following graduation, multiple swimmers have continued on with Division 1 swim teams.

 The Fire Boys Tennis program offers an opportunity for athletes of all skill levels to improve their tennis game and experience competition, teamwork and pride, while developing character and sportsmanship.
 It strives to provide an atmosphere for individual and team growth, while supporting academic excellence.

 Fire Girls Tennis earned three straight trips to the MSHSL State Tournament in the past three years.
-They are the 2014 State Class AA State Team Champions and the 2016 Class AA State Team Consolation Champions.
+They are the 2014 State Class AA State Team Champions, 2016 Class AA State Team Consolation Champions and 2018 Class AA State Second Place Team.
 Tennis players with varying levels of skills find opportunities to play in the program.